Math Lessons, Calculators and Homework Help

 Column matrix

-A matrix with one column is called a column matrix
+A matrix with one column is called the column matrix

 Example 4: